Taxation in California: Taxation of online sales

 As of July 1, 2011, California applies sales tax to online retailer purchases.
 It is the retailer's responsibility to collect the state sales tax on all purchases made within (or shipped to) California regardless where the retailer/supplier is located.
 Businesses with multiple locations in the state may attribute all online sales taxes to a single jurisdiction, which had led to district-shopping for revenue-sharing deals with cities that return a portion of the collected sales tax to the business.
 In 2019, SB 531 was approved by the legislature to close this loophole, but was vetoed by Governor Gavin Newsom.

 Exemptions

-In general, sales tax is required on all purchases of tangible personal property to its ultimate consumer.
-Services are not subject to sales tax (but may be subject to other taxes), although some politicians want to extend the sales tax to services.
-Liability for sales tax attaches to the seller, not the buyer; but the seller is allowed by law to collect the tax from the buyer (and if the seller does so, the buyer is obligated to pay it).

-Vehicle purchases are taxed based on the city and county in which the purchaser registers the vehicle, and not on the county in which the vehicle is purchased.
-There is therefore no advantage in purchasing a car in a county with a lower sales tax rate to save on sales tax (a one-percent difference in sales tax rate would otherwise result in an additional $300 loss on a $30,000 car).

-In grocery stores, unprepared food items are not taxed but vitamins and all other items are.
-Ready-to-eat hot foods, whether sold by supermarkets or other vendors, are taxed.
-Restaurant bills are taxed.
-As an exception, hot beverages and bakery items are tax-exempt if and only if they are for take-out and are not sold with any other hot food.
-If consumed on the seller's premises, such items are taxed like restaurant meals.
-All other food is exempt from sales tax.